 - Parental status with 66 percent accuracy,

-- Age group with 54 percent accuracy, and
+- The age group with 54 percent accuracy, and

-- Could also predict income, political affiliation, marital status, with higher accuracy than random guesses.
+- It could also predict income, political affiliation, marital status, with higher accuracy than random guesses.

 How it Works